Alex1304/botrino/website/docs/command-extension/creating-commands.md

 ## Registering commands

-In order to use the commands, you need to register them.
-Here again there are different ways to proceed.
+In order for your commands to be recognized, you need to **register** them.
+Here again, there are different ways to proceed.

 ### The `@TopLevelCommand` annotation